Accessibility statement for the Surrey Hills Area of Outstanding Natural Beauty (AONB)

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements please contact: firstname.lastname@example.org

-Whilst all aspects of this website have been carefully designed to comply with international accessibility guidelines, there may be some elements that do not conform to all the guidelines.
-If you have any problems accessing our website or part of it, please use our contact form to let us know.
+If you have any problems accessing our website or part of it, please use email email@example.com to let us know.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).